It’s happened to all of us: A small budget miscalculation or oversight that resulted in an unexpected shortage of funds.

 - Monitor your account and transfer funds into your checking account on your own before an overdraft occurs.

-Switch to a different type of checking account.
-Gold Checking customers pay $7.50 for Overdraft Protection transfers, and Platinum Checking customers pay no Overdraft Protection Transfer Fee.
+- Switch to a different type of checking account.
+Gold Checking customers pay $7.50 for Overdraft Protection transfers, and Platinum Checking customers pay no Overdraft Protection transfer fee.
+To switch to a different account, Call us at 800-872-2657 (800-US BANKS), or talk to a banker at any U.S. Bank branch.

-As part of our standard overdraft coverage, we will authorize and pay overdrafts for these types of transactions at our discretion:
+Standard overdraft coverage pays some types of overdrafts.
+U.S. Bank will authorize and pay overdrafts for these types of transactions at our discretion:

 - Checks and other transactions that use your checking account number